EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Results

 \subsection{Comparison with Image Simulations}

 One major issue with a study such as this, which deals with imaging and the analysis of structure at galaxies at vastly different redshifts, is the fact that the surface brightness measurements of galaxies declines as $(1+z)^{4}$, and this can produce significant changes in the way that structure for distant galaxies would be imaged by a telescope.
 In fact, it is clear that galaxy structure can in principle change substantially and that many galaxies are potentially being missed at the highest redshifts \citep[][]{Conselice2003a,Whitney2020, Whitney2021}.
-Therefore it is very important that we carry out simulations to determine if the trend we see in this paper, namely that galaxies get progressively smaller up to $z \sim 8$, is due to a real evolution or simply due to the fact that the surface brightness of the galaxies just makes our galaxies appear smaller.
+Therefore it is very important that we carry out simulations to determine if the trend we see in this paper, namely that galaxies get progressively smaller up to $z \sim 7$, is due to a real evolution or due to galaxies appearing smaller and fainter at higher redshifts.
 Previous work using HST shows that whilst we are likely missing galaxies at the highest redshifts, we can still measure accurately their structural parameters \citep[][]{Whitney2020, Whitney2021}.

 To understand this issue in depth for JWST data, we take a sample of 186 low-redshift galaxies at redshifts $0.5 < z < 1$, and create simulated images of these galaxies at higher redshifts, in intervals of $\Delta z = 0.5$, up to $ z = 7.5$, including all known cosmological effects.
-This is done in order to separate real evolution effects from redshift effects.
-The galaxies selected are low-redshift galaxies within our final sample of galaxies where a good fit was obtained, ensuring the initial low-$z$ measurements are reliable.
+A representative sample of galaxies is used, with Sérsic indices ranging from $0.06 < n < 7.58$.
+This analysis is done in order to separate real evolution effects from redshift effects.
 To do this simulation we use the redshifting code \textsc{AREIA}\footnote{\url{https://github.com/astroferreira/areia}}.
 We give here a brief overview of the steps taken are described below, for a more detailed discussion we refer the reader to \citet{tolhill21} and \citet{Whitney2021}.